DimaFendrikov/Heart-Disease-Prediction/README.md

   - Precision/Recall/F1, confusion matrix, and classification report (threshold-dependent classification quality).

 ## Data quality handling (invalid values)
-Some values are physiologically implausible and were treated as invalid measurements:
+The dataset contains measurements that are implausible in practice and were treated as invalid:
 - `cholesterol = 0`;
 - `resting bp s = 0`;
 - `oldpeak < 0`.

-These values are converted to `NaN` and handled inside the Pipeline.
+These values are converted to `NaN`.
+After that, I evaluate three strategies:

-Doing this inside the Pipeline prevents data leakage: imputation/scaling/encoding are fitted only on training folds during CV.
+- `DROP` — remove rows that contain invalid values in these fields;
+- `IMPUTE_MEDIAN` — keep rows, convert invalid values to `NaN`, then impute numeric features with median;
+- `IMPUTE+FLAGS` — same as imputation, but add indicator flags:
+  - `cholesterol_missing`;
+  - `resting_bp_missing`;
+  - `oldpeak_invalid`.

+The flag strategy is useful because “missingness / invalid measurement” can carry information and the model can learn it explicitly.
+All of this is handled inside the Pipeline to prevent leakage.

 ## Results (test set)
 Final comparison on a held-out test set: